AElfProject/AElf/docs-sphinx/getting_started/smart_contracts/developing_smart_contracts.rst

 Creating Smart Contracts
 ========================

-This article will guide you through how to use **AElf Boilerplate** to implement a smart contract.
-It takes an example on the **Greeter** contract that’s already included in Boilerplate.
-Based on the concepts this article presents, you’ll be able to create your own basic contract.
+This article will guide you on how to use AElf-developer-tools to implement a smart contract.
+It uses the **GreeterContract** as an example, which is already included in contract templates.
+With the concepts presented in this article, you will be able to create your own basic contract.

-This section will guide you through how to use **AElf-Tools** and **Template** to implement a smart contract.
-We will use **GreeterContract** as an example to show how to develop a simple contract base on it.
-Meanwhile, introduce concepts of the aelf smart contracts to you.
+In this section, you will be guided on how to use AElf-Tools and Templates to implement a smart contract.
+We will use the **GreeterContract** as an example to demonstrate how to develop a simple contract based on it.
+We will also introduce you to the concepts of aelf smart contracts.

-**Steps of creating smart contracts**
+**Steps for developing smart contracts**

 The following content will walk you through the basics of writing a smart contract; this process contains essentially four steps:

--  **Install template**: install the aelf smart contract template locally using ``dotnet`` command.
+-  **Install template**: Install the aelf smart contract templates locally using the dotnet command.

--  **Initialize project**: build the project structure and generate the base contract code from the proto definition with ``dotnet`` command.
+-  **Initialize project**: Build the project structure and generate the base contract code from the proto definition using the dotnet command.

--  **defining the contract**: the methods and types needed in your contract should be defined in a protobuf file, following typical protobuf syntax.
+-  **Define the contract**: The methods and types required in your contract should be defined in a protobuf file following the typical protobuf syntax.

--  **Implement contract code**: implement the logic of the contract methods.
+-  **Implement contract code**: implement the logic for the contract methods.

-The ``Greeter`` contract is a very simple contract that exposes a ``AddGreeters`` method to add a new greeter to GreetList, and a ``GetGreeters`` method to get all of greeters.
+The ``Greeter`` contract is a very simple contract that exposes an ``AddGreeters`` method to add a new greeter to ``GreeterList``, and a ``GetGreeters`` method to get all of greeters.

-This tutorial shows you how to develop a smart contract with the C# contract SDK; you can find you more
+This tutorial demonstrates how to develop a smart contract using the C# contract SDK.
+You can learn more about it
 `here <https://docs.aelf.io/en/latest/reference/contract-sdk/index.html>`__.
-AElf-Tools and Template will automatically add the reference to the SDK.
+AElf-developer-tools and contract templates will automatically add the reference to the SDK.

 Install template
 ----------------

-Installing template means to download templates from nuget repo to your local environment, and install it locally.
+Installing a template means downloading templates from the NuGet repository to your local environment and installing them locally.
 Run the following command to install it.

 ::

     dotnet new install AElf.ContractTemplates

-After installing, you can use dotnet new uninstall to check this template on local.
+After installation, you can use 'dotnet new uninstall' to verify the presence of this template locally.

 ::